 nothing in section 12I or 12J affects that reservation or condition or those rights or interests.

-[Section 12K inserted by No. 9 of 1999 s.
+[Section 12K inserted: No. 9 of 1999 s.
 7.]

 12L.
-Confirmation of validity of use of certain land held by Crown etc. (ss.
-23E & 23DA NTA)
+Confirmation of validity of use of certain land held by Crown etc. (s.
+23E and 23DA NTA)

 To avoid doubt, if an act is a previous exclusive possession act because of paragraph (b) of section 23B(9C) of the NTA (which deals with grants to the Crown etc.), the use of the land or waters concerned as mentioned in that paragraph is valid.

-[Section 12L inserted by No. 9 of 1999 s.
+[Section 12L inserted: No. 9 of 1999 s.
 7.]

 12M.
-Confirmation of partial extinguishment of native title by previous non-exclusive possession acts of State (ss.
-23I & 23G NTA)
+Confirmation of partial extinguishment of native title by previous non-exclusive possession acts of State (s.
+23I and 23G NTA)

 (1) Subject to subsection (2), if a previous non-exclusive possession act (see section 23F of the NTA) is attributable to the State —